Rafina Morning Visit on 3 August 2019

 A view of the FAST FERRIES ANDROS, which has been owned by Fast Ferries since 2015.

-Next to the FAST FERRIES ANDROS was the stern of the newest introduction in Rafina at the time, that of the cruiseferry AQUA BLUE of Sea Jets, which operated under the Sea Jets Ferries brandname.
+Next to the FAST FERRIES ANDROS was the stern of the newest introduction in Rafina at the time, that of the cruiseferry AQUA BLUE of Sea Jets, which operated under the Sea Jets Ferries division.

 There, we were also greeted by a seemingly-familiar local resident :) Picture taken by my father.

-The ship that happened to be at the corner of the Northern pier was the high speed ferry HELLENIC HIGHSPEED, owned by Hellenic Seaways and chartered by Fast Ferries, She is a sister ship of the SUPERRUNNER, and also arrived in Greece for the first time in 2009.
+The ship that happened to be at the corner of the Northern pier was the high speed ferry HELLENIC HIGHSPEED, owned by Hellenic Seaways and chartered by Fast Ferries, She is a sister ship of the SUPERRUNNER, and she also arrived in Greece for the first time in 2009.